rotundasoftware/steamer/README.md

 steamer = require( 'steamer' );
 // ...

-var ssData = new steamer.Boat( {  // Create a "boat".
-Boats are divided into containers that hold data.
+var ssData = new steamer.Boat( {  // Boats are divided into containers that hold data.
 	containers : {  // Declare and instantiate the containers in this boat.
 		// We will be loading data from a mongo collection called 'contacts'. contacts : new steamer.Containers.MongoCollection( {
-			collection : mongoDb.collection( 'contacts' )  // supply a reference to the mongo collection
+			collection : db.collection( 'contacts' )  // supply a reference to the collection
 		} ),
 		// ... other "containers" go here
 	}